School Science Lessons

 They may fall over and pull the mother plant over, when mature.

-The most suitable sucker for your next crop should be selected about 5 months after planting, at which time it will have emerged from a point much deeper in the soil and be more stable at maturity.
+At this time, it will have emerged from a point much deeper in the soil and be more stable at maturity.

 The suckers you want to select are called sword suckers - very thin sword-like leaves.

-The big fat healthy leafed suckers are not the ones you want to select - these are called water suckers and they will not produce the best plant or the biggest bunch of bananas.
+These suckers are called water suckers and they will not produce the best plant or the biggest bunch of bananas.

 9.9 Bunch Trimming